Workplace bullying and harassment

 Apprenticeships Info gives free advice, referrals and support to all Queenslanders about apprenticeships, traineeships and training options.

 Office of Industrial Relations - Queensland has information about workplace relations including long service leave, child employment, private employment agents, trading hours, workers' accommodation, public holidays, and wages and conditions for public sector and local government employees.

 Queensland Industrial Relations Commission is an independent tribunal established to conciliate and arbitrate industrial matters in Queensland.
-The QIRC provides information about whether you are covered by state or federal legislation.
+The QIRC provides information about awards and agreements.